 The Jindabyne Mega Movie Page is a pathway into this complicated and beautifully wrought film, with reviews, screenshots, posters, quotations, interviews, and more.
 Gabriel Byrne’s interviews about the film are especially illuminating and Lozzie’s screencaps capture the key emotional moments of the film with insight and care.
 Enjoy all of this and enjoy the opportunity to engage with a film that asks you to think about and experience something outside of your “normal” life, like a hike through a canyon or a fishing trip with your friends…

-I think his work on this film prepared Gabriel Byrne for his next role–Paul Weston in In Treatment.
+I think his work on this film prepared Gabriel Byrne for one of his next dramatic roles–Paul Weston in In Treatment.

 What do you think about that?